What is Poetry?

 So wrote Mr. Oscar Wilde.

-Like poetry herself, style is at its roots human consciousness.
+Like poetry herself, style is at its root human consciousness.

-This is the way in which poetry and style reflect human consciousness.
+In fact, style is human consciousness writ large, refined, unified.
+It’s the individual human persona expressed, exaggerated, exemplified.
+This is the way in which poetry and style at their root reflect human consciousness.

-It is this place to which style launches us.
+It’s this place to which the cultivation of style launches us.

-It is from this place that poetry develops and emerges with an electric charge.
+It’s from this place that poetry sparks, crackles, and then bursts open with a voltaic charge.

 Style launches us as our grasp of language and grammar grow and as our vocabularies enlarge.

-Style is the thing that elevates human consciousness into the higher eminences of thought.
+Style is ultimately the thing that elevates human consciousness into the higher eminences of thought.

-It’s in this sense that style, which is technique, which is poetry, which is personality, uplifts human consciousness to the places where the greatest insights are found and caught.
+It’s in this sense that style lofts human consciousness up to the places where the greatest insights are found and caught.

 Poetry is technique, and technique is personality.

-Style is the refinement of thought because humans think by means of words, whether written, signed, spoken, or all combined.
+Style is the refinement of thought because humans think by means of language, whether written, signed, spoken, or all combined.

-Our grasp of language is the singular thing that separates us from the other animal packs.
+Our grasp of language and grammar are the singular things that distinguish us from the other animal packs.

-Yes: the power of conceptualization, which is exemplified by the word.
-This and this alone is what distances humans from the herd.
+Yes: the power of conceptualization, which is characterized by the word — this and this alone is what marks humans from the herd.

 “Thinking is linked-up with language and vice-versa.
 Concepts are embodied in words.
 Language is a tool of thinking,” wrote the great Ludwig von Mises, in his electrifying opus Human Action.

 It’s for this reason that our brains grow stronger as our vocabularies enlarge.
-It’s for this reason that our thoughts gain deeper traction.
+It’s for this reason and in this way that our thoughts gain deeper depths and traction.

 This act of refining, as the very word refining implies, presupposes practice — as it also entails practice.